sigvardbratlie/sibr-module/README.md

   * if_exists='replace': Deletes the existing table and creates a new one.
   * if_exists='merge': Updates existing rows and inserts new ones.
 Requires merge_on to be set with a list of key columns.
   * read_bq(query): Executes a query and returns the result as a pandas DataFrame.
+  * dtype_map: Optional argument if the user wishes to specify a certain mapping of dtypes to Big Query types

 ### CStorage
 The CStorage class simplifies file operations with Google Cloud Storage.

 * upload(local_file_path, destination_blob_name): Uploads a local file to the bucket.
 * download(source_blob_name, destination_file_path): Downloads a file from the bucket.

 ### SecretsManager